gonzalo-sosa-rolon/financing-oop/README.md

 };
 ```

-Then we decide which comparator we want to use, providing the comparator to the list sort method:
+Then we decide which comparator we want to use, providing the comparator to the list´s sort method:

 ```C++
 List<Person> people;